yan530/simplecalc/README.md

 * Modify the Calculator to work on negative numbers.
 (1 point)
 * Modify the Calculator to work on floating-point numbers.
 (1 point)
 * Modify the main.swift code to accept command-line arguments and if present, don't display a prompt and simply process the parameters passed.
-So, for example, if the user typed "calc 1 + 2", the program would simply print "3".
+(1 point) So, for example, if the user typed "calc 1 + 2", the program would simply print "3".
 If the user typed "calc 1 2 3 4 5 count", the program would print "5".
 And so on.
 To run your application from the command-line, go to the Project navigator, select "SimpleCalc" *under the Products node* with the mouse, and copy-to-the-clipboard the "Full Path" text displayed in the "Identity and Type" window to the far right.
 (Or you can click the "arrow"